Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 The reason that we see him in tropical uniform is that he's probably now

-engaged in putting down the Indian mutinies in the the early 1920s.
+engaged in putting down the Indian mutinies in the early 1920s.
+There it is.

 You get a little clue with the voice on the radio,